utf-4096/butterbridge/README.md

 matterbridge is a solution to connect users on different platforms/protocols, allowing them to chat in the best conditions possible.
 Despite the name, Matter<em>most</em> isn't required to run matter<em>bridge</em>.

+> [!WARNING]
+> This fork has edited the history of the project to remove ~100MB of vendoring.
+> This will faciliate review of new PRs, see [community/#5](https://github.com/matterbridge-org/community/issues/5)
+> for the reasons why we did this and how to make sure we didn't introduce backdoors in this process.

 ## Features

 Many features are available, but not all of them are supported on all protocols: